Gelasian Decree

 The Gelasian Decree (Decretum Gelasianum) is a Latin text traditionally thought to be a decretal of the prolific Pope Gelasius I (492–496).
 The work reached its final form in a five-chapter text written by an anonymous scholar between 519 and 553.
 The second chapter is a list of books of Scripture defined as part of the biblical canon by a Council of Rome, traditionally dated to Pope Damasus I (366–383) and thus known as the Damasine List.
 The fifth chapter of the work includes a list of rejected works not encouraged for church use.

-In The Carolingians and the Written Word, Mckitterick Rosamond wrote:
+In The Carolingians and the Written Word, Rosamond McKitterick wrote:

 It appears to have had nothing to do with Gelasius, but instead may be a product of Frankish Gaul.
 Certainly its earliest manuscript witness, Brussels 9850-2, was produced c.
 700 in the Corbie region, possibly in Soissons itself, and given to the abbey of St Medard at Soissons by Abbot Nomedius.
-The earliest survivng manuscript copy of the full text is Fulda, Bonifatianus 2, written either at Luxeuil itself or by a Luxeuil-trained scribe elsewhere.
-It should be remembered that both Abbot Nomedius and Corbie itslef were connected with the monastic zeal of Queen Balthild, and that Corbie’s first community included monks from Luxeuil.
+The earliest surviving manuscript copy of the full text is Fulda, Bonifatianus 2, written either at Luxeuil itself or by a Luxeuil-trained scribe elsewhere.
+It should be remembered that both Abbot Nomedius and Corbie itself were connected with the monastic zeal of Queen Balthild, and that Corbie’s first community included monks from Luxeuil.